top of page

 It was not uncommon for the worship of such idols to involve abominable religious rites that deeply displeased God.
 This inclu-ded e.g. sexual orgies, which were cele-brated as so-called "fertility rituals" and led many people to turn away from the true God and instead to worship those false gods.
 Also the sacrifice or burning of children in fire were part of some idola-try....

-On the other hand, man has almost com-pletely forgotten the true, living God to whom man owes his life.
-Only in challen-ging times or under difficult circumstan-ces do some people begin to ask about God, while in good times very few think about him....
+Today there are a variety of things that people worship instead of their Creator or place at the center of their lives, e.g. them-selves or other people (such as rulers, idols or partners), other beings (such as animals, angels or the devil) or objects or inani-mate things (such as cars, money, sports clubs, technology or science).
+On the other hand, he has almost completely for-gotten the true, living God to whom man owes his life.
+Only in challenging times or under difficult life circumstances do some people start to ask about God, while in good times very few people think about Him....

-God is not a part of man, nor a product of human imagination or craftsmanship.
-God is also more than spiritual energy or an indefinable force in the cosmos.
-God is a real being with a personality that in-cludes many different characteristics.
+God is neither a part of man nor a product of human imagination or craftsmanship.
+God is also more than spiritual energy or an indefinable force in the universe.
+Al-though God is invisible, he surrounds us on all sides.
+And although God has no phy-sical form, He still has a personality that includes many different characteristics.

 "God is love; and he that